Alex-developer/allskyannotate/README.md

 A script to allow annotation of images created by Thomas Jacquin's allsky software - https://github.com/thomasjacquin/allsky

+**This is BETA Software and should only be used if you are comfortable installing and configuring software**

 ![ZWO Example 1](docimages/zwo-example1.png?raw=true "Example 1")

 **Please read all of this document before using this script**